georgeparisis/georgeparisis.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 description: Reader in Computer Science.
+Director of Research and Knowledge Exchange, School of Engineering and Informatics.
 Director of <a href="https://packets-lab.github.io/" target="_blank">packets</a> research lab.

 profile:
   align: right